jessepav/lacygoill-wiki-backup/bug/vim.md

     1          echo 'inner'
        enddef

-# documentation error: it is possible to define a script-local function inside another function
+### 130

 >     It is not possible to define a script-local function inside a function.

+It *is* possible to define a script-local function inside another function.
-This should be rephrased like this:
+The sentence should be rephrased like this:

 >     It is not possible to define a script-local function inside a `:def` function.